Aarav3325/f1-clone/README.md

 - **Push Notifications**: Implement push notifications to keep users informed about race results, breaking news, and race reminders.
 - **Improved UI/UX**: Enhance the user interface with animations and smooth transitions for a more dynamic and engaging experience.
 - **Additional Features**: Add a feature for users to view past race statistics and results.

-## Installation and Setup

-### Clone the repository:
-1. Clone the project repository using the following command: